I need to see an advisor. What should I do?

 Can I put a class on Pass/Not Pass

 Only courses that are electives may be taken on a pass/not-pass basis.
 Courses toward general education, the major, core, or minor must be taken for a grade.
-In addition, any course that requires a grade of "C" or better in order to take a subsequent course, must be taken on a graded basis, even though the student may not intend to take the subsequent course.
-Repeat courses may not be taken on a pass/not-pass basis.
-No more than one course may be take on a pass/not-pass basis in any one semester, and no more than one course from an academic department may be counted toward graduation.
+Caution: Prequisite requirements of other courses may not be met with a course completed on a Pass/Not Pass basis.
+The decision to take a course on a Pass/Not Pass basis cannot be reversed.
 See additional restrictions/cautions in the current catalog.

 What are the assessment exams I have to take to graduate?

 All majors must complete an assessment exam about General Education before graduation.
 While no minimum score is required in order to "pass" this exam, the exam must be taken before the student can graduate.
-Students are encouraged to sign up for the exam during their last semester, but may take it one of their last two semesters.
-Students must add GEN 499 to their schedule – found in the class schedule for any given semester – to sign up to take the exam.
 For more information about this exam, visit the website of the Office of Assessment.

 Construction Management majors must complete an exit interview in their Senior Project course.